Prevention of Modern Slavery and Human Trafficking Policy

 This policy is intended for use by all Flood Re’s employees.

 Flood Re commenced business in April 2016.
 Its primary purpose is to enable the affordability and availability of flood insurance for homes most at risk of flooding in the UK.
 As such, its business activities are conducted in the United Kingdom and all Flood Re employees are based in the UK.
+Within its business activities, Flood Re implements and enforces proportionate risk-based systems and controls, described below, to ensure that the Act’s requirements are met.

-Flood Re will continue to:
+In relation to its service providers, Flood Re will continue to:

 - Review its supply chain to identify and assess key risk areas for the purpose of the Act;

-- Contact all existing suppliers to reiterate Flood Re’s zero tolerance approach to human rights breaches.
+- Contact all existing suppliers to reiterate Flood Re’s zero tolerance approach to human rights breaches;

 If there are any genuine concerns about breaches of the law, including the Act, these can be raised in confidence without fear of disciplinary action via the existing Whistleblowing Procedure.
-All staff on induction (and thereafter through a suite of annual compliance training), will be instructed on the requirements of the Act and Flood Re’s approach to it.

 - The Chief Executive Officer is the Board Director responsible for implementing this policy within Flood Re.